John Chapman's Guide to Getting Published

 • Do NOT use the 'Tab' key to indent each paragraph.
 Configure the 'Normal' style of your word processor to produce a 0.5 cm indent at the start of each paragraph.
 Note however the convention is to not indent the first paragraph after a heading or text separator.
 Your word processor styles can be set up to do this automatically.

 • Avoid bold and underlined text.
 Use italics sparingly.
-I use italics inside speech marks for the remote side of telephone conversations and italics without speech marks for thoughts if the story is being narrated in first person omnipotent viewpoint.
+I use italics inside speech marks for the remote side of telephone conversations and italics without speech marks for thoughts if the story is being narrated in first person or third person omnipotent viewpoint.

 • Do not mix points of view in your manuscript.
-Stick to first person - I relate the story as though I was a character in it OR third person - where you are an observer of the story OR third person omnipotent where you relate the story as an observer who knows the thoughts and feelings of all the characters.
+Stick to first person - that's where 'I' relate the story as though I was a character in it OR third person - where you are an observer of the story OR third person omnipotent where you relate the story as an observer who knows the thoughts and feelings of all the characters.

 Starting Publishing